qzheng75/NL2UniProt/docs/source/index.rst

 in UniProt database with natural language descriptions with a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project and how to :ref:`api_use` the project with its API.

+To get an overview of the performance of our method, checkout the :doc:`results` section.

 .. note::